-- Specific gastronomy and cuisine (vegetarian, gluten-free, halal food and kosher food) is very expensive in Russia.
+- Specific gastronomy and cuisine (vegetarian, gluten-free, halal food and kosher food) are very expensive in Russia.

-- Most tourists ask questions about water, the answer was “both bottled and tap water are safe for consumption” but keep in mind that water price isn’t cheap.
+- Most tourists ask questions about water, the answer was “both bottled, and tap water is safe for consumption” but keep in mind that water price isn’t cheap.

-Overall you just need to Visit Russia, even if you just started traveling or you’re already saw a lot of places from over the globe, Russia should be on your bucket list.
+Overall you just need to Visit Russia, even if you just started travelling or you already saw a lot of places from over the globe, Russia should be on your bucket list.

 Personally, it was an outstanding, a lot of cultures, lots of traditions.
 People were friendly to us, they speak English.
 Also, they are open to tourists and welcome everyone with a smile.